LingtongZhang/orp-sdk-php/ReadME.md

  install git<br>
 `sudo apt-get install git`

- change directory to apache directory<br>
+ make sure to be in the right place<br>
 `ch /var/www/yourSpecifiedDirectory`

  cloning the git<br>